zeeshanm0x0/server/README.md

 Usage: server or server 1234 and it will listen to that port.

-I hope you this saves your time too and you like it :)
+I hope this saves your time too and you like it :)